 Photo of a car.

-List of things to do with cars, and other similar private road vehicles.
+Things to do with cars, and other similar private road vehicles.

 A car is a vehicle that is usually meant to carry between two and five people.
 Some cars can go very fast and are used in races, but most cars are just used by people to get to and from work, shopping or school.

-"Driving" is the word given to controlling a land vehicle, like a car, bus or even a horse-drawn vehicle.
+Driving is the word given to controlling a land vehicle, like a car, bus or even a horse-drawn vehicle.
 To drive something you need to know how to start and stop it, how to steer it, and of course you need to know the road rules to be able to safely drive.

 Photo of a road